View In:

 The data were collected using an airplane.
 The airplane flies at 60 m flight height along lines that are 200 m apart.
 Magnetic data are recorded at around 6 m intervals along the flight lines.
 The magnetometer system mounted on the airplane records the magnetic field strength of the rocks.
 The magnetic field changes depending on the type of rock beneath the aircraft.
 Iron rich rocks (for example, basalt) are strongly magnetic and have a strong magnetic field, while rocks with low iron content (for example, limestone) are weakly magnetic.

 The data are collected as points in XYZ format.
-X and Y are the airplane coordinates.
-Z is the different recorded data, which include magnetic field strength and aircraft flight height.
+X and Y are airplane coordinates.
+Z is the different recorded data, which includes magnetic field strength and aircraft flight height.
 The XYZ data for each line contains thousands of points.
 The data from separate lines are merged to create a magnetic grid for each survey block.
 Individual survey blocks are then merged to create a final magnetic grid for Ireland.

 Colours are used to show magnetic field anomaly ranges.
 The values are defined in nanoTesla units.
 Pinks and reds show the highest values.
 Greens and blues show lower values.